 Mar-a-Lago search warrant released, reveals FBI seized top-secret classified documents

 The federal government is investigating former President Trump for potential violation of three criminal statutes, including the Espionage Act, according to the unsealed search warrant that was executed at Trump's Mar-a-Lago residence Monday and reviewed by CBS News.
-The FBI seized 11 sets of classified documents when it conducted the search.
+The FBI seized 11 sets of classified documents, including four sets that were classified "top secret," according to the warrant.

 According to the unsealed warrant, the FBI collected boxes marked top secret, secret and confidential, as well as documents marked top secret/sensitive compartmented information, photos and information about the president of France, among other things.